hanshoglund/vitry/manual.md

 ### The interpreter
 The simplest way to interact with Vitry is through the *interpreter*.

-TODO starting a session, using repl
+TODO starting a session
+TODO the REPL mode
+TODO interpreter command

 ### Setting up the environment

+TODO the .profile.vitry file
+TODO variables

 ### Sibelius installation